Purple Hearts (2022 film): Critical response

 Claire Shaffer from The New York Times critiqued the film, stating that the film "had the potential to be a poignant melodrama — or maybe a sharp satire" but "wallows in contrived plots and subplots".
-The reviewer also criticised the leads.
+The reviewer also criticized the leads.
 Luke Y. Thompson from The A.V Club was also critical, negatively describing the love scenes that "convey neither heat nor emotional substance", and the songs as "overstuffed".
-David Ehrlich, reviewing from IndieWire, stated that the film was overwrought and "can’t settle down even though its two lead characters give each other something to be sure about for the first time in their lives".
+David Ehrlich, reviewing from IndieWire, stated that the film was overwrought and "can't settle down even though its two lead characters give each other something to be sure about for the first time in their lives".

-Anti-military activists were angered that the movie portrayed the American military in a largely positive light and some claimed that some language used by characters in the story were offensive, which Allen later clarified was a part of the character development.
+Some critics were angered that the movie portrayed the American military in a largely positive light and some were offended by the use of controversial language, which Allen later clarified was a part of the character development.

 Future

-Director Elizabeth Allen Rosenbaum stated that "they’ve been casually chatting about doing more, but nothing is official."
+In August 2022, Rosenbaum stated that "they've been casually chatting about doing more, but nothing is official".
 Carson added that she would love to see a sequel but "who knows.
 You never know!"
-Nicholas Galitzine has stated that they have joked privately about what would happen, but "it would have to make sense.
-It would have to work.
-There are many different ways it could go, and we'll wait and see if it's the right story."